Temple Mount: Lower platform

 The lower platform – which constitutes most of the surface of the Temple Mount – has at its southern end al-Aqsa Mosque, which takes up most of the width of the Mount.
 Gardens take up the eastern and most of the northern side of the platform; the far north of the platform houses an Islamic school.

 The lower platform also houses an ablution fountain (known as al-Kas), originally supplied with water via a long narrow aqueduct leading from the so-called Solomon's Pools near Bethlehem, but now supplied from Jerusalem's water mains.

-There are several cisterns beneath the lower platform, designed to collect rain water as a water supply.
+There are several cisterns beneath the lower platform, designed to collect rainwater as a water supply.
 These have various forms and structures, seemingly built in different periods, ranging from vaulted chambers built in the gap between the bedrock and the platform, to chambers cut into the bedrock itself.
 Of these, the most notable are (numbering traditionally follows Wilson's scheme):